code-syntax-addon/code-syntax/README.md

 If you want to contribute a [theme](https://code-syntax-addon.github.io/code-syntax/themes.html), please create a pull request on the `gh-pages` branch.

+## Testing

+See the [test documentation](tests/README.md) for local regression tests and the end-to-end smoke-test procedure.

 ## Kodify
 This add-on was inspired by "Kodify", a google-docs extension that was available at Google (go/kodify).